heigvd-software-engineering/swissimage-vision/docs/dvc.md

 1. Pull LabelStudio annotations from S3
 2. Merge into a single JSON file
+3. Preprocess the annotations (distribute equally among image with and without bounding boxes)
-3. Save it into DVC cache
+4. Save it into DVC cache

 ### Preview